Inside: It’s no fun living in a toddler’s bad day. Check out these 10+ tips for helping toddlers navigate their feelings.

 When days begin this bad, I like to start over.

-7 must have tricks to fix a toddler’s bad day.
+10+ easy activities to fix a toddler’s bad day

 Do a Popsicle Bath